 Stabbing pain can be one of the most invasive symptoms that send patients to an eye doctor quickly.
 It could be the result of something you’ve done, like improperly wearing contacts, and could be treated relatively easily.

 Stabbing eye pain could be a result of:

-- Rubbing the eye when there’s a foreign body present, like a grain of sand, which can result in scratches of the cornea
+- Rubbing the eye when there’s a foreign body present, like a grain of sand, can result in scratches on the cornea

 - A chemical burn